Turning 65, Some Hard Learned Lessons of a Retiree.

 Their explanations were fantastic.
 We would retire and our cost of living would be so low that we could take this money out at a much lower tax rate and live well on it.

-I have already found that these escalating costs alone have forced my wife and I to withdraw much more of our saving after just three years of retirement than we had planned.
+I have already found that these escalating costs alone have forced my wife and I to withdraw much more of our saving after just four years of retirement than we had planned.

-And, that means we have had to claim higher income levels and pay much higher income taxes than we had planned.
-Which, of course, requires removing even more of our savings for these higher taxes.
+And because we pay those taxes on what take out, that means we have had to claim higher income levels and pay much higher income taxes than we had planned.
+Which, of course, requires removing even more of our savings for these higher taxes next year.

 A Retiree looking at tomorrow.
 What now?

-Now, after just a little over three years, my wife and i are taking a serious and hard look at our finances.
+Now, after just a little over four years, my wife and i are constantly taking a serious and hard look at our finances.

-And, considering that we (hopefully) will live for a long time, we need to come up with a supplemental plan.
+And, considering that we (hopefully) will live for a long time, we already feel that we will need to come up with a supplemental income plan.
 By that I mean, how do we supplement our existing savings, in a way that we can live comfortably for our remaining lives.

 Where will they get this money?